LoomaDesign

 Amazon Accelerate 2025 Adds Shoppable A+ Content and Agentic Seller Tools

-Amazon Accelerate 2025 showed how AI, analytics, and shoppable A+ content are moving deeper into seller content operations.
+Amazon used Accelerate 2025 to show how AI, analytics, and interactive A+ content are being pushed deeper into the seller workflow.

 On September 18, 2025, Amazon used its annual Accelerate seller conference to preview a more interactive future for seller tooling and branded content.
 The headline items included an agentic version of Seller Assistant, expanded analytics, and new shoppable A+ Content features that let sellers create interactive branded product displays.

-For ecommerce content teams, the most important message was straightforward: Amazon wants richer product pages to become both more intelligent and more conversion-oriented.
+For ecommerce content teams, the message is practical.
+Amazon wants richer product pages to carry more product discovery and buying intent.

 What happened